jreisinger/docs/data/notes/sec/tools/gpg.md

 scp -rp OTHERMACHINE:~/.gnupg ~/  # on the new machine
 ```

+When you want to send an encrypted file to someone:

 ```
 # 1) import a public key
 gpg --import john_doe_gpg.asc